Early Color Television

 We will also have to experiment with the secondary winding of the flyback.

-The one originally used in the adapter has 4 taps, which are used in
+The one originally used in the adaptor has 4 taps, which are used in

 circuitry that sets the width of the picture in both color and monochrome